-The policy and procedures also require the agents responsible for determining whether to approve or deny the request to ensure that the use of the personal health information has been approved pursuant to the Remote Access policy.
+The policy and procedures also require the agents responsible for determining whether to approve or deny the request to ensure that the use of the personal health information has been approved pursuant to Policy Statement 22.0 Remote Access.

 The policy and procedures also set out the manner in which the decision approving or denying the request is documented; the method by which and the format in which the decision will be communicated; and to whom the decision will be communicated.